material-components/material-web/packages/circular-progress-four-color/README.md

 `--mdc-circular-progress-bar-color-2` | `--mdc-theme-primary`                                               | Sets the second of the four rotating colors.
 `--mdc-circular-progress-bar-color-3` | `--mdc-theme-primary`                                               | Sets the third of the four rotating colors.
 `--mdc-circular-progress-bar-color-4` | `--mdc-theme-primary`                                               | Sets the last of the four rotating colors.
+`--mdc-circular-progress-track-color` | transparent                                                         | Sets the track color of the determinate progress bar.

 #### Global Custom Properties